wiredopposite/OGX-Mini/README.md

 ## Wired controllers
 - Original Xbox Duke and S
 - Xbox 360, One, Series, and Elite
+- Dualshock 4 (PS4)
+- Dualsense (PS5, Dualsense Edge should work but it's untested)
 - Nintendo Switch Pro
 - Nintnedo Switch wired (tested with PowerA brand, no rumble)
 - Nintendo 64 USB (experimental, tested with RetroLink brand)
 - Playstation Classic
-- Dualshock 4 (PS4)
-- Dualsense (PS5, Dualsense Edge should work but it's untested)

 ## Wireless adapters
 - Xbox 360 PC adapter (Microsoft or clones, syncs 1 controller)
 - 8Bitdo v1 and v2 Bluetooth adapters
-- Most wireless adapters that present as Switch/XInput/Playstation controllers should work
+- Most wireless adapters that present themselves as Switch/XInput/Playstation controllers should work

 Note: There are some third party controllers that use incorrect VID and PIDs, these will not work correctly.